 - Some nuts

 Unlike saturated and monounsaturated fats, polyunsaturated fats, or PUFAs, have multiple double bonds in their structure.
-For this reason, polyunsaturated fats are the most susceptible to oxidative damage from light, heat and air, especially high-heat cooking.
+For this reason, polyunsaturated fats are the most susceptible to oxidative damage from light, heat, and air, especially in high-heat cooking.
 There are two major types of polyunsaturated fats; omega-3 fatty acids which have their first double bond at the third carbon, and omega-6 fatty acids which have their first double bond at the sixth carbon.
 Common sources of polyunsaturated fat include:

 - Fatty Fish

 - Seed oils (canola, soybean, corn, safflower, etc.)

 Omega-3 and omega-6 fatty acids are forms of polyunsaturated fatty acids and the most well-known fatty acids given their numerous health benefits.
 The most important omega-3 fats include ALA, DHA, and EPA and have been shown to be particularly beneficial for heart health.
 Our bodies mostly use EPA and DHA, which are commonly found in cold-water fish, while the body must convert ALA, commonly found in plant sources such as flax, hemp, and chia.
 Although both omega-3 and omega-6 fatty acids have integral functions in the body and are essential for optimal health, they are most effective in balance.
 While anthropological evidence suggests that our hunter-gatherer ancestors consumed omega-6 and omega-3 fats in a ratio of roughly 1 to 1, for general health it is now recommended that they be consumed at a ratio of 4 to 1 or less.